 Living creatures can impressively perform versatile and robust locomotion.
 They can quickly adapt their movement to traverse a variety of substrates and deal with body damage.
 They can even take proactive steps to avoid colliding with an obstacle.
 Biological studies reveal that the complex locomotion behavior is attained by several ingredients grounding from functional structured (body) surfaces to neural control mechanisms (brain) and dynamic body-brain-environment interactions.
 In this talk, I will present "how we can realize these ingredients inspired by nature for complex machines (robots) so they can become more intelligent like their biological counterparts".

-Thursday Snake skin tribology

-16:55 Stanislav N. Gorb

-Department of Functional Morphology and Biomechanics, Zoological Institute, University of Kiel, Kiel, Germany
+Thursday Stick insect adhesive systems: functional morphology and evolutionary drivers 16:55 Thies H. Büscher, Stanislav N. Gorb Department of Functional Morphology and Biomechanics, Zoological Institute, University of Kiel, Kiel, Germany